AbubakarWebDev/nextjs-watermelondb-indexeddb-typescript/README.md

 ## Overview

-This document outlines the challenges and limitations encountered when implementing WatermelonDB with Next.js, particularly focusing on IndexedDB usage.
+This detail outlines the challenges and limitations encountered when implementing WatermelonDB with Next.js, particularly focusing on IndexedDB usage.

 ## Key Findings